Berenito/Ranking/README.md

 Prerequisites:
 * Create the datapane account and get the token for app deployment
-* Run `calculate_rankings.py` script for the same date as specified here and all the divisions (use its output path as input to this script)
+* Run `calculate_rankings.py` script for the same date as specified here and desired division (use its output path as input to this script)

 Arguments:
 * `--input <INPUT>`- path to the folder with all necessary files
 * `--season <SEASON>` - current year
 * `--token <TOKEN>` - datapane token for logging in
 * `--date <DATE>` - date of calculation
-*
+* `[--division <DIVISION>]` - women/mixed/open/all (default "all")

 Outputs:
 * Datapane webpage with deployed application

+*Note: Don't panic if the script finished with `requests.exceptions.HTTPError: 502 Server Error: Bad Gateway for url:`, it probably succeeded and the new version is uploaded.*